niconerd-zz/extensions/README.md

 ### Example

-The contents of that template will go here:
+The contents of that template will go in this file:

 ```
 tribe-ext-hide-tribe-bar/index.php